hmmbug/digitalbangkokrecorder/content/_index.md

 ---
-This site hosts the digital preservation of the [Bangkok Recorder newspaper](/publications/bangkok_recorder_1844_1845/), the first newspaper to be printed in Thailand, other content related to the newspaper and Thai history.
+This site hosts the digital preservation of the [Bangkok Recorder newspaper](/publications/bangkok_recorder_1844_1845/), the first newspaper to be printed in Thailand, plus other content related to the newspaper and Thai history.

 {{< cards >}}
   {{< card link="/articles" title="Articles" icon="document-text" >}}